04911/Therapeutic Recreation (THERREC)

-Note: Students are required to obtain child abuse and criminal clearance background checks PRIOR to beginning field placement experience.
+Note: Students are required to obtain child abuse and criminal clearance background checks, TB tests, and complete a minimum of 65 professional development hours PRIOR to beginning field placement experience.
 Mode: Seminar and field-based learning.

 This is the capstone, writing-intensive course for therapeutic recreation majors.
 It is designed to enable students to evaluate and interpret research and to apply the results of these interpretations to therapeutic recreation practice in the form of evidence-based practice.
 Students learn fundamental research terminology and procedures including the strengths and limitation of both naturalistic and positivistic research methods utilized in field-based settings.
 Extensive reading and critiquing of empirical research is required for successful completion.

-The social psychology of aging and the role of recreation and leisure in the physical and psychological health and life quality of older adults are explored in this course.
-Theories of successful aging and the current demographics and trends related to aging are explored.
+The social psychology of aging, health and the role of recreation and leisure in the physical and psychological health and life quality of older adults are addressed in this course.
+Theories of successful aging and the current demographics and trends related to aging are considered.

 Students examine the role of recreation therapy in behavioral healthcare in this course.
 Content includes terminology, etiology, and care of individuals with acute and chronic mental illnesses and the importance of recreation as a coping resource and component of life quality.
 Issues associated with relapse prevention and the role and function of recreation therapists within the healthcare team are discussed.Mode: Lecture with field-based learning.

 Students explore the role of therapeutic recreation in the rehabilitation of individuals with physical disabilities in this course.
 Content includes terminology, etiology, and care of specific disabilities resulting from trauma, chronic conditions and amputation.
-Issues associated with independent living and the implications for the role and function of recreation therapists within the rehabilitation team are addressed.Mode: Lecture.
+Issues associated with independent living and the implications for the role and function of recreation therapists within the rehabilitation team are addressed.Mode: Lecture with field-based learning.